act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ### Expectation

-Each test target has an accessible name that serves an equivalent purpose can of the [non-text content](https://www.w3.org/TR/WCAG21/#dfn-non-text-content).
+Each test target has an accessible name that serves only an equivalent purpose of the [non-text content](https://www.w3.org/TR/WCAG21/#dfn-non-text-content).

 ## Assumptions